vandroogenbroeckmarc/doi2bib/README.md

 - corrects misformed crossref fields given a DOI.
 - replaces keys (IDs) by a key nomenclature containing the first author'name, the year of publication and the first word(s) of the title.
 - substitutes journal or proceedings names by a _STRING_ macro if available, and suggests a short abbreviation otherwise.
-- transform unicode characters into ASCII 7 bits characters.
+- transforms unicode characters into ASCII 7 bits characters.
 - handles capitalized letters in the title whenever possible.
 - guesses page numbers automatically when the web page mentions it or the PDF is available.
 - offers the possibility to switch from long names to short names (for journal or proceedings that have a _STRING_ macro).